Azure/azure-docs-sdk-dotnet/docs-ref-overwrite/ServiceBus-messaging/microsoft.servicebus.messaging.queueclient.formattransferdeadletterpath.md

 ---
 uid: Microsoft.ServiceBus.Messaging.QueueClient.FormatTransferDeadLetterPath(System.String)
-summary: *content
+summary: Utility method that creates the name for the transfer dead letter receiver.
 parameters:
-- id: queuePath
+- name: queuePath
   description: The path to the transfer dead letter receiver queue.
 ---

-Utility method that creates the name for the transfer dead letter receiver.